mhanlon/beginner_xcode/README.md

-# Beginner App Development with Swift Sushi
+# Beginning App Development with Swift Sushi

 These sushi cards will take you through setting up your Mac for app development with Swift.